Soft Flutr

 Health & Hygiene

 Sometimes it's these basic things (that no one ever teaches) that make the biggest difference.
+Did anyone ever teach you how to wash yourself?

 Penis Hygiene

-Vulva and Vagina Hygiene
+Vagina Hygiene

 Period Hygiene Tips